Skip to main content

 Contribute bundles

-Follow these steps to add new component bundles to the Langflow sidebar.
+Follow these steps to add components to the Bundles section of the Components menu in the Langflow visual editor.

 Add the bundle to the backend folder